folkertdev/reversible-debugger/tfp-submission/paper.md

 backward :: Location -> Participant -> Session Value ()
 ```

-Where the `Session` type contains an `ExecutionState` holding a store of variables and other things, and
+Where `Session` contains an `ExecutionState` holding a store of variables and other things, and
 the function can fail producing an `Error`.

 ```haskell